a-both/a-both/README.md

 I'm a junior developer taking my first serious steps into the world of software development.
 Currently, I am focusing on Python and web development fundamentals, while building projects to deepen my understanding of real-world programming challenges.

-I enjoy building small but practical applications and aim to expand my knowledge in both frontend and backend technologies.
-My learning approach is centered on writing clean code, understanding the "why" behind the syntax, and building a strong foundation.

 ---